caglaryalcin/after-format/README.md

 ## Description

 > **_NOTE 1:_** Before running the script, you only need to turn off the real-time protection setting of Windows defender once.
 Windows Security Settings / Virus and threat protection / Manage settings / Real-time protection.
+The reason is that windows detects its own code as harmful.

 ![alt text](https://github.com/caglaryalcin/caglaryalcin/blob/main/win-def.jpg)